publiclab/plots2/README.md

 ## First Time?

 New to open source/free software?
-Here are a selection of issues we've made especially for first-timers.
+Here is a selection of issues we've made especially for first-timers.
 We're here to help, so just ask if one looks interesting : https://github.com/publiclab/plots2/projects/2

-We also have a slightly larger list of easy-ish but small and self contained issues: https://github.com/publiclab/plots2/labels/help-wanted
+We also have a slightly larger list of easy-ish but small and self-contained issues: https://github.com/publiclab/plots2/labels/help-wanted